Purple-haired Warrior Maiden

 With most of us, the experimental super-soldiers, lost in the mess of the Incident, I remained only one — to my knowledge — who could challenge an APC in open field and win.
 Decisively.
 As many of the beefier demons didn't live long enough to learn.

 Being such a special snowflake, I had no right to fall here.
 So I didn't.
 I used my training, my allo-abilities and my dual plasma guns to their fullest effect.
-The giant cyberdemon never managed to land a hit on me.
+The giant cyberdemon never managed to land even a grazing hit on me.

 Now he was still raining around me, blood and burnt ashes, his pillbox-sized hooves the only solid chunks left.
 And I could take a few moments to just stand there, reminiscing.

 As soon as the elevator goes all the way down and back - a bloody long journey - my fellow Marines would establish their beachhead here.
 I only had to hold this position for them...
 And here we go.
 Hell doesn't play fair.
 The gate had opened at some point and there was a literal flood of pinkies stampeding towards me across a bridge, with a flight of cacodemons hurrying to give them air support.

 My energy cells nearly depleted, I whipped out the bazooka walking out to meet them head on.
 That was hell of a lot of pinkies, coming faster than my weapon was eliminating them.
 I was mowing them down, but they persisted.
 Then the cacos went in, firing and moving to flank me.
 Just when I thought I'd have to pull out the super shotgun and dance, the cacos started exploding.
 Someone from the other side was firing rockets at them.